 Minimum Chapter Membership Requirements

 Each fraternity and sorority must maintain a minimum of four ACTIVE members at all times.
-Failure to have four active members will result in the organization being placed on INACTIVE status for a maximum of one (1) year.
+Failure to have four active members will result in the organization being placed on INACTIVE status.

 If the organization is placed on INACTIVE status, the organization may only be restricted to the following privileges:

-Hosting on or off campus events with the intentions of recruiting new members, including but not limited to chapter meetings, general interest meetings, and the new member education program (if approved in advance by the (Inter) National organization and University)
+Hosting on campus events with the intentions of recruiting new members, including but not limited to chapter meetings, general interest meetings, and the new member education program (if approved in advance by the (Inter) National organization and University)

 Posting flyers that promote membership into the organization, in accordance with the university’s Posting and Solicitation Policy